 The traditional way to make money is to get a good education and find a job that pays a good salary.
-However, you can make extra income by investing in certain stocks and earning a dividend income.
-If your stocks do well, the extra income could be reinvested or saved for retirement.
+But that’s not the only way to make income in this world, and if you want to find a different way, we have some options for you.
+The truth is, you can make extra income by investing in certain stocks and earning a dividend income.
+And if your stocks do well, the extra income could be reinvested or saved for retirement.

 How to Earn Dividend Income

 The main way to earn dividends is to invest in stocks that regularly pay them.
 Making dividends through investments can be difficult because the companies whose stocks you bought need to make a profit.
 Then, the companies decide how to use their